-113. The pre-assembly yard must include stormwater management measures that will ensure:

-- (a) The quality of surface water drainage complies with the general obligations and associated water quality criteria contained in the SA Environment Protection (Water Quality) Policy 2003 or as amended; - (b) Surface water drainage off the site does not exceed pre development flow rates; and - (c) Rain falling upstream of the landing facility is diverted around the site.
+- 113. The pre-assembly yard must include stormwater management measures that will ensure: - (a) the quality of surface water drainage complies with the general obligations and associated water quality criteria contained in the SA Environment Protection (Water Quality) Policy 2003, or as amended; - (b) surface water drainage off the site does not exceed pre development flow rates; and - (c) rain falling upstream of the pre-assembly yard is diverted around the site.